Document Fields & Coding

 Return to Discovery Workflow or Litigation Workflow

-Creating Hot Coding Fields in Discovery
+Creating Hot Fields in Discovery

 To alter your Trash settings in Discovery, go to SETTINGS > General and click "Edit" in the Trash settings.